 The Registrar’s Office is responsible for maintaining all official academic records for students and applicants for admission to programs.
-Tallahassee Christian College and Training Center (TCCTC) is committed to maintaining the confidentiality of educational records in accordance with the Family Educational Rights and Privacy Act of 1974 as amended.
+TCCTC is committed to maintaining the confidentiality of educational records in accordance with the Family Educational Rights and Privacy Act of 1974 as amended.

 All currently enrolled and former students have the right to review their academic records to determine their content and accuracy.
 Students may not review documents submitted by or for students as part of admission, nor may they be released to third parties.
 A student wishing to review their academic record should make an appointment with the registrar.